Biography

 Press

-Group Exhibition with Alexys Quezada, Brent Holmes, Brian Martinez, Emily Sarten, Haide Calle, Hue, Isaac Roman Quezada, Jesus Orozco, Lance L. Smith, Luis Avila Chavez, Luvriot, Montaysia, Naes Pierott, Xochil Xitlalli
+Participating Artists: Alexys Quezada, Brent Holmes, Brian Martinez, Emily Sarten, Haide Calle, Hue, Isaac Roman Quezada, Jesus Orozco, Lance L. Smith, Luis Avila Chavez, Luvriot, Montaysia Yuneek, Naes Pierott, Xochil Xitlalli

 Living in a Memory